Seniru/Timers4TFM/README.md

 # Contributing

 Do you want to contribute this project?
 Great!
-There are many way that you can involve in this work
+There are many way that you can involve!

 <details>
     <summary>Creating issues</summary>
-    You can create issues for the following reasons,
+    You can create issues for,
     <ul>
         <li>Something is not working (bug)</li>
         <li>Suggestion / Feature request</li>